University of Staffordshire: Campuses

-The university has one main campuses, and four other campuses in Stafford, London, Lichfield and Shrewsbury,and extensive links with National, European and transnational academic institutions.
+The university has one main campus, and four other campuses in Stafford, Lichfield, Shrewsbury and London, and extensive links with national, European and transnational academic institutions.

 Stoke-on-Trent

 The main campus is in Shelton, Stoke-on-Trent, and primarily offers law, business, sciences, applied computing, engineering, arts, design, games, journalism and media production courses.
 These are split into two areas, one on College Road (on the site of the former County Cricket Ground), and the other on Leek Road.
 A Science Centre was opened in 2012 as part of a major redevelopment adjacent to Stoke-on-Trent railway station.
 In 2022, the University opened a new £42 million building on the Leek Road site - The Catalyst.
-This 8,800 sqm, four storey building, brought together the delivery of apprenticeships and skills, to meet employer demand, in flexible, high-quality, digitally enabled space.
+This 8,800 sqm, four storey building, brought together the delivery of apprenticeships and skills.

 The Stoke campus also features its own student nightclub called LRV (Leek Road Venue).
 This nightclub hosts a variety of student nights on various days of the week but its main open nights are on a Wednesday and Friday.

 A public film theatre is situated on the side of the Flaxman building on College Road, which shows mainstream and independent films on a regular basis to an audience of up to 180 people, as well as being used for large lectures.
 In 2006, a TV studio facility was opened by former BBC Director General Greg Dyke in the Arts, Media and Design faculty building on College Road, Stoke.
 The £1 million development features up-to-date technology and industry specification equipment.

 The Stoke-on-Trent campus is also home to the Sir Stanley Matthews Sports Centre.
-Named after Stoke City player and football legend, Sir Stanley Matthews CBE, the sports centre is located on Leek Road campus and is open to students, staff and the public.
+Named after Stoke City footballer Sir Stanley Matthews CBE, the sports centre is located on Leek Road campus and is open to students, staff and the public.